ibm-cloud-docs/Cloudant/api/capacity.md

 ```
 {: codeblock}

-### Example request to set the target capacity, by using the command line
+See the following example request to set the target capacity by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/user/capacity/throughput" \